-Daniel S. Gonzales is of counsel with the distinguished San Jose law firm of Ferrari Ottoboni Caputo & Wunderling.
+Daniel S. Gonzales is a partner with the distinguished San Jose law firm of Ferrari Ottoboni Caputo & Wunderling.
 With over thirty years in private practice, Mr. Gonzales is a skilled and effective counselor and advocate.
 For over twenty years, Mr. Gonzales’s focus has been on California real estate law and associated business law matters, representing a wide variety of parties, including public agencies, private institutions, commercial enterprises, and individuals, in an extensive range of commercial and residential real estate transactions.

 Mr. Gonzales represents developers, landowners and investors in the disposition, development and commercial use of California real property.
 He has extensive experience in creating and negotiating long-term ground leases, commercial, retail, industrial, office, and shopping center leases, and secured financing agreements for commercial, industrial, and multi-family residential real estate, shopping centers and office buildings, as well as representing both buyers and sellers in the negotiation, documentation, due diligence and closing of their purchase, sale and exchange transactions.
 His expertise includes planning and structuring corporations, general and limited partnerships and limited liability companies for real estate projects, disposition and development agreements, landlord/tenant issues, cotenancy arrangements, mechanic’s liens, escrow and title matters, boundary disputes, financing workouts, brokerage issues, construction and architectural contracts, water law, zoning, entitlement and subdivision matters, land use and environmental issues (including, inter alia, CEQA and CERCLA), easements and real property tax assessment appeals.
 Mr. Gonzales has also represented several California community college districts in the commercial development of their surplus lands, including analysis of the financial and legal implications of such projects, together with advice and counsel on related public agency law matters (including Brown Act issues, conflict of interest issues, Civic Center Act issues, Public Records Act issues, public financing issues, and public contracting issues).